 Use the Awareness Chart To Navigate Relationships

-If you’re struggling to create security , then I want to share with you about the Awareness Chart.
+If you’re struggling to create security , then I want to share with you about the Awareness Chart and short video teaching.

 It’s a clarity chart to help you. . .

 . . . become aware of relationship patterns when conversations become stressful.
 When we’re aware of patterns, then we can choose our responses rather than react.
 In essence, this chart will empower you to co-create a different outcome.

 . . . that this a chart to help get out of confusion mode, especially when our benign conversations quickly go sideways.

 At times in our relationships, we’re jolted, confused, and defensive.
 As a result, we unknowingly create the pursuer/distancer dance.
 I use the analogy of dances to describe relationship patterns.
 There’s more about that in my book, Beyond Messy Relationships.
 Then familiar emotional distance leaves us sad, angry, confused, and cynical.

 Here’s why you should check out this chart.

 It will help you connect the dots.
 In other words, You’ll become aware of how you are co-creating the difficulty and stress.
 We don’t normally recognize our blind spots.
 But taking time to use this chart as a tool will bring clarity.

 Rather than labeling the other as the villain and yourself as the victim, you’ll increase your awareness of the “relationship dance.”
 You can then choose conscious responses instead of the fight/flight mode.
 And we all need more confidence and clarity while navigating relationships.
 Then you’ll have the power to co-create peaceful interactions.

 Here’s how you can get clarity from the Awareness Chart.